Course - The Politics of Climate Change - POL2024

 Learning methods and activities

-2 hours of lectures per week throughout the semester and term paper supervision.
-In addition, some seminars will be held during the semester.
-Approved term paper.
-A list of themes for the paper will be provided.
+2 hours of lectures per week throughout the semester and some seminars focusing on the term paper.

 Compulsory assignments